 The Norton County Hospital, like all hospitals urban and rural alike, strives to meet the needs of its patients in the local communities, despite numerous challenges.
 A regular Community Health Needs Assessment helps hospitals understand the gaps in patients' needs locally; these are needs that hospitals and other health entities can work together to collectively make better.

-According to Kansas Rural Health Works, a program at Kansas State University, federal legislation requires all 501(c)(3) hospitals to conduct a periodic community health care needs assessment, as well as devise an implementation strategy to address high priority community health-related needs.
-Kansas Rural Health Works has developed a program to assist hospitals and health departments fulfill their requirements related to the community health needs assessment.
+Federal legislation requires all 501(c)(3) hospitals to conduct a periodic community health care needs assessment, as well as devise an implementation strategy to address high priority community health-related needs.
 The process is community-driven, with input from health care providers, and helps the community identify, brainstorm and solve problems related to local health care.